00dep/restaurant-manage-meant-system-/README.md

  # restaurant-manage-meant-system

- This is my first projrct in python
+ This is my first project in python